CourseReps/ECEN489-Spring2016/Students/ctg123/Project3/README.md

 - The Javascript application for calculating the defined Moon data was successfully utilized to return values.

 ## Further Implementation for the app
-- 2D image wrapping of sphere indicating the phases from the calculator.
+- 2D image wrapping of sphere indicating the phases from the calculator - 8 phases can be rendered with a swith/case statment on top of the the Sphere.
 - Save the data to a .txt file for the user to access in a later time.
 - A more defined robust method to convert ecliptic cooridinates to phone orientation data parameters. (yaw, pitch, roll)